apmckinlay/natureapp/help.md

 description: "Find out more about the plants and animals around you"
 layout: "help.html"
 ---
-The Nature Companion website and app are designed to help you find out more about common plants and animals you’ll find in Canada’s four western provinces.
+The Nature Companion website and app are designed to help you find out more about common plants and animals in Canada’s four western provinces.

 From the home page, click on a category (e.g. Birds) to see an overview of the entries for that category.
 Click on an entry (e.g. Crow) to see a larger photograph and additional information.